 Normal English greeting

 This can be a bit flustering if you are meeting people for the first time and trying to remember their names and your French conjugations at the same time.
-Which is why at this the point when you can channel your inner French James Bond:
+Which is why at this the point when you can channel your inner French James Bond with the following ways to say “nice to meet you” in French:

-Done and dusted.
-You don’t need anything more.
-I always translate this literally in my head as “Enchanted to meet you.”, as if pixie dust is being sprinkled and you have fallen under that person’s spell or something.
+I always translate “enchanté” literally in my head as “Enchanted to meet you”, as if pixie dust is being sprinkled and you have fallen under that person’s spell or something.

 Alas, it is not quite that dramatic in French.
 It is not even meant to be flirtatious, the way it could be interpreted in English.
 It just really means “Nice to meet you”, in a very genuine, slightly formal and slightly debonair kind of way.
 Not bad I suppose.